rackerlabs/technical-blog/content/blog/2020/2020-11-13-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 *Originally published on June 17, 2020 at Onica.com/blog*

-Across a plethora of industries, organizations look to utilize data analytics for operations and other functions that are critical to success.
+Across a plethora of industries, organizations look to use data analytics for operations and other functions that are critical to success.
 However, as data volumes grow, the management and value-extraction from data can get increasingly complex.
 <!--more-->